 - To the Athletic Director in connection with Institute interscholastic and intramural athletic activities.

-- To the Managing Director of the RPI Bookstore in connection with products sold at the Bookstore and its Web site.
+- To the Managing Director of the Rensselaer Collegiate Store in connection with products sold at the Rensselaer Collegiate Store and its website.

 The Office of the General Counsel is responsible for protection, including the registration and enforcement, of the name and marks of Rensselaer.